 Sale of Swedish Operations.
 On October 16, 2007, Graphic Packaging International Holding Sweden AB, an indirect wholly-owned subsidiary of GPC (the "Seller"), entered into a Sale and Purchase Agreement with Lagrummet December nr 1031 Aktiebolag, a company organized under the laws of Sweden that was renamed Fiskeby International Holding AB (the "Purchaser") and simultaneously completed the transactions contemplated by such agreement.
-The Purchaser is affiliated with Jeffrey H. Coors, a member of GPHC's Board of Directors.
-Pursuant to such Purchase and Sale Agreement, the Purchaser acquired all of the outstanding shares of Graphic Packaging International Sweden AB (the "Swedish Company").
+Pursuant to the Purchase and Sale Agreement, the Purchaser acquired all of the outstanding shares of Graphic Packaging International Sweden AB (the "Swedish Company").
 The Swedish Company and its subsidiaries are in the business of developing, manufacturing and selling paper and packaging boards made from recycled fiber.
+The Purchaser is owned by Fiskeby US LLC, a domestic limited liability company, which is in turn wholly owned by Fiskeby, Inc. Fiskeby, Inc is primarily owned by the Grover C. Coors Trust (one of the Coors family trusts), although Jeffrey H. Coors, a member of GPHC's Board of Directors, and his son, Timothy I. Coors, currently own approximately 5% of Fiskeby, Inc. and have certain rights to increase their ownership.
+Mr. Jeffrey H. Coors also serves as the non-executive Chairman of the Purchaser.

 The Sale and Purchase Agreement specifies that the purchase price is \$8.6 million and contains customary representations, warranties and indemnifications by the Seller.
-In addition, the Sale and Purchase Agreement requires GPC to provide certain transition services with respect to information technology to the Swedish Company for a period of 60 days and to provide certain transition services to the mill pursuant to a Technical Assistance Agreement of three years after the sale.
-The Purchaser entered into a Supply Agreement with GPC pursuant to which GPC will purchase its requirements for coated recycled board in the European Union from the Purchaser at competitive prices.
+In addition, the Sale and Purchase Agreement requires GPC to provide certain transition services with respect to information technology to the Swedish Company for a period of 60 days and to provide certain technical assistance services to the mill pursuant to a Technical Assistance Agreement for a period of three years after the sale.
+The Purchaser entered into a two year Supply Agreement with GPC pursuant to which GPC will purchase its requirements for certain technical assistance.

+recycled board in the European Union from the Purchaser at the prevailing market price at the time of the order.
 In 2008, GPC and GPHC purchased approximately \$2.9 million of paperboard from the Purchaser.